-Those who enroll in residential programs live at rehab centers for the entirety of treatment.
+Those who enroll in our programs come to our rehab centers each day for the entirety of treatment.
 Overall, this approach is ideal for people with moderate to severe addictions.
-Not to mention, residential treatment is the most successful because it removes clients from toxic environments.
+Not to mention, our treatment is the most successful because it removes clients from toxic environments.
 By giving people a comfortable and safe place to focus on healing entirely, many people reach lasting recovery.

 However, in outpatient programs, clients don’t stay at rehab facilities.
 Instead, they continue living at home and visit the facility for treatment once or twice a week.
 The number of days they spend there depends on individual needs.
 However, rehab staff can plan sessions around a client’s schedule so they can still go to work or school.

 Although people can initially enroll in outpatient care, most rehab centers prefer this program as step-down treatment.
 Consequently, outpatient clients are at risk for relapse because they can still access places where they previously abused drugs.
 However, a combination of these programs creates the ultimate recovery plan.

 An Alcohol Treatment Center’s Processes

 Understanding the process for alcohol treatment and knowing what to expect makes it much easier to get help and select the best treatment option.

 The first part of the process is an in-depth health assessment.
-A team of doctors and nurses perform the exam to determine which treatments work best for certain individuals.
+A team of doctors and nurses perform the exam to determine which treatments work best for specific individuals.
 The checkup may include blood tests that establish addiction severity.
 Clients must also provide accurate information about themselves and their families in order to receive optimal care.